ndronos/c-nomorph/Adamson-2011/README.md

 by the time they reach the West Coast.
 Elsewhere, Brian Kernighan and Dennis Ritchie are putting the finishing touches on their book The C Programming Language, which will become the de facto standardization of the language for years.
+While tottaly unrelated, these two events share a common bond: the ethos of both punk rock and C have lasted for decades, longer than anyone in 1978 could possibly have imagined.

 (Adamson, 2011)
 ```